 Surface Treatments

-Surface treatments are important to obtain high mobilities from P3HT OFETs, therefore, a spin-coated HMDS surface treatment was used prior to P3HT deposition.
-However, vapour phase HMDS or liquid phase OTS treatments are also possible.
-There are many procedures used in the literature, but if you would like more information about surface treatments please contact our experts.
+Surface treatments are important to obtain high mobilities from P3HT OFETs.
+Therefore, a spin-coated HMDS surface treatment was used prior to P3HT deposition.
+However, vapor phase HMDS or liquid phase OTS treatments will also work.

 Active Layer

-In the example devices shown here, P3HT has been used as the organic semiconductor, but this process is compatible with most polymeric semiconductors such as PCDTBT and PBTTT.
-In order to maximise the performance of the P3HT, we have used the high boiling-point solvent 1,2,4-Trichlorobenzene (TCB) in conjunction with a medium molecular weight P3HT (Ossila M107, Mw = 24,480 kDa).
-The P3HT was dissolved in the TCB at 10 mg/ml on a hotplate at 80°C for 30 minutes with stirbar (1000 rpm) before being left to cool to room temperature over 10 minutes and filtered with a 0.45 μm PTFE (hydrophobic) membrane filter.
+In the example devices shown here, P3HT is used as the organic semiconductor.
+However, other polymeric semiconductors can be used such as PCDTBT or PBTTT.
+In order to maximize the performance, we dissolved a medium molecular weight P3HT (Ossila M107, Mw = 24,480 kDa) in a high boiling-point solvent 1,2,4-Trichlorobenzene (TCB) at a concentration of 10 mg/ml.
+This solution was dissolved on a hotplate at 80°C for 30 minutes with stirbar (1000 rpm).
+After this, it was left to cool to room temperature over 10 minutes and filtered with a 0.45 μm PTFE (hydrophobic) membrane filter.

 Gate Insulator

-The use of sequential spin-cast layers means that the choice of gate dielectric and its corresponding solvent are also critical and an orthogonal solvent system is required to ensure that the active semiconductor is not washed away when the gate dielectric is deposited.
+As this methods uses sequential spin coating, the choice of gate dielectric and its corresponding solvent are also critical.
+An orthogonal solvent system is required to ensure that the active semiconductor is not washed away when the gate dielectric is deposited.

-For most polymeric semiconductors, a gate dielectric of PMMA dissolved in butan-2-one will fulfil the required parameters.
+For most polymeric semiconductors, PMMA dissolved in butan-2-one can be used as the gate dielectric.
 The molecular weight of the PMMA is important because a thick uniform film is required.
-We use a PMMA with a molecular weight of 120,000 and dissolve it at 100 mg/ml in butan-2-one in order to provide the thickest possible films and reduce gate leakage.
-Molecular weights significantly higher than this can cause solubility issues and uneven films while significantly.
+Here, we used PMMA with a molecular weight of 120,000 and dissolve it at 100 mg/ml in butan-2-one.
+The subsequent film provides the thickest possible films to reduce gate leakage.
+Molecular weights significantly higher than this will cause solubility issues and uneven films while significantly.
 Molecular weights lower than this can cause pin-holes and solvent incompatibility with solution processed gate electrodes.
 To aid dissolution, the solution was heated for 30 minutes at 80°C and stirred at 1000 rpm before being left to cool to room temperature over 10 minutes and filtered through a 0.45 µm PTFE (hydrophobic) membrane filter.

 Processing Conditions